hai-yr/bounty-site-project/README.md

 Claiming a bounty triggers an ERC-20 `transfer` of the funds deposited on that bounty contract address to to the `payoutAddress` passed to claim.

-The `claimBounty` method is only callable by the OpenQ Oracle.

 ### Closed Bounty

 Closing a bounty simply sets bounty status to `CLOSED` and the `bountyClosedTime` to `block.timestamp`.